rwdroge/TwoDDdsKinvey/README.md

 # TwoDDdsKinvey

-Combine two datadirect datasources in Kinvey
+Flex Service that combines the result of two DataDirect datasources (Collections) in Kinvey